What is Compositing?

 What Are Our Goals?

 Your concept can convey a message.
-It could be an environmental, anti-gun, pro-Trump (!) or whatever else you can think of.
-It can be edgy and even controversial.
+It could be an environmental, anti-gun, political, social or whatever else you can think of.
+It can be edgy; even controversial.
 Just keep it decent.
 The decency test is: would the College allow you to post it on their bulletin boards?

 One of the principal goals here is to build a file in Photoshop which is easily editable.
 To this end, you must use most of these features in your file.